-Camp is about so much more than campfires and color war.
+Summer overnight camp is about so much more than campfires and color war.
 It's a chance for kids to explore who they are and who they want to become.
-At Jewish camp, ruach-spirit-is part of every activity.
-From dancing, sailing to hitting a home run-camp gives campers an opportunity to explore their connection to Jewish culture while improving their skills and most importantly, having the summer of their lives.
-Campers are bunkmates and team players, artists and athletes, creative problem-solvers and blossoming leaders, developing 21st century skills - like independence, confidence, and creativity - they will use their entire lives.
-And the best part?
-With 155+ overnight camps and summer experiences to choose from, there is a perfect one for your child.
-Foundation for Jewish Camp works to ensure that there are diverse and welcoming experiences for all children.
-We are here to help you find yours!
+At Jewish camp, ruach (spirit) is part of every activity-from dancing to hitting a home run-allowing campers to explore their connection to the Jewish community while having the summer of their lives.
+Campers are bunkmates and team players, artists and athletes, creative problem-solvers and blossoming leaders, developing independence and communication skills they can use their entire lives.
+The Foundation for Jewish Camp offers several opportunities to make sure that every child has access to an unforgettable Jewish summer experience.
+There is a camp out there that matches your child's interests-and we are here to help you find it!